captain-8421/SafecrexCore-Masternode-Setup-Guide/README.md

 Also make sure this is exactly **1,000 SFCX**; No less, no more.

 **Be absolutely sure the send to address is copied correctly and then check it again.
-We cannot help you if you send 10,000 BTCT to an incorrect address.**
+We cannot help you if you send 1,000 SFCX to an incorrect address.**

 Please allow at least 1 block confirmation to complete before moving on.